 WHY WE DO WHAT WE DO

-Yes, great food is a big part of camp, but the goal isn’t necessarily for kids to become adventuresome eaters, or even farmers and chefs (although that would be great).
+Yes, great food is a big part of camp, but the goal isn’t necessarily for kids to become just more adventuresome eaters, or even to become farmers and chefs (although that would be great).
 Nature’s Farm Camp is set up intentionally as an environment for kids to flourish.

 Nature’s Farm Camp exists:

 Because the health benefits of swapping screen time for time in nature are overwhelming.

 We spend the entire week of camp outdoors– in the woods, fields and stream, with the farm animals – and in barns and in tents.

 Because the standard American diet causes lots of damage – often, we get in the habit of consuming calories that can barely be defined as food.